Culturesupport/CultureSupport/README.md

  Criminal Organisations.

 - They Never Paid us Commissions or Gave Us
-Relation to Use Stuff They Scanned
+Relation to Use Stuff They Scammed

+- Not Any Persons Are Respected Working There
+Because Their Suspected of Frauding Customers

 - But they served Schools and others criminal
 Frauders to continue abuse and Scam contents